Long history of a left-sided limp.

 Loading Stack -

 0 images remaining

-The right femoral head is also mildly uncovered with a reduced centre edge angle and a mildly shallow acetabulum consistent with mild acetabular dysplasia.
+The right femoral head is also mildly uncovered with a reduced center edge angle and a mildly shallow acetabulum consistent with acetabular dysplasia.

 Appearance is compatible with acetabular dysplasia (developmental dysplasia of the hip).